 Black History Month

-Black History Month is a time to celebrate and highlight the best of Black History and culture, and to honour the ancestors and leaders of Black communities, their accomplishments and their continued fight for liberation.
+Black History Month is a time to celebrate and highlight Black History and culture, and to honour the ancestors and leaders of Black communities, their accomplishments and their continued fight for liberation.

 Black History should be recognized 365 days a year, and not limited to a single month.

-Black History acknowledgement is also a time for all Canadians to reflect and educate ourselves on the history of Black enslavement, discrimination and criminalization of people of African descent, and to remember that racism still exists.
+Black History acknowledgement is also a time for all people in Canada to reflect and educate ourselves on the history of Black enslavement, discrimination and criminalization of people of African descent, and to remember that racism still exists.

-Canadian society has seen progress over the decades, but African Canadians continue to experience differential treatment.
+Canadian society has seen progress over the decades, but people of African descent in Canada still experience differential treatment.
 Black, racialized and Indigenous community members are far more likely to be the hardest hit by the pandemic and its ongoing effects.
 This, combined with the ongoing crisis of over-policing, has shone a spotlight on how much remains to be done.

 Our union is committed to fighting racism and hatred in all forms.
 We encourage members not to be neutral when witnessing racism in any form.
 Instead, commit to not looking the other way and stand up for what is right.